Waqt Ne Kiya – The Introspective Songs of Kaifi Azmi

 The Bombay film music world in those times witnessed several instances of teams getting formed to work in a slew of films together.
 Shailendra teamed up with Hasrat Jaipuri and together they tuned with Shankar Jaikishan.
 SD Burman established a hit pairing with Sahir Ludhianvi, who had started the same year in films as Kaifi.
 Shakeel Badayuni formed a pair with Naushad and Ghulam Mohammed.

 In the process Kaifi missed out on any such team in the early part of his career.
 For the next few years he had the support of producer Nanubhai Vaki and his films, but these were regarded as ‘B’ grade films in Bombay.
 His next chance to deliver a lasting ‘A’ hit also came via S D Burman in 1959, in the Guru Dutt masterpiece, Kagaz Ke Phool.

 Kagaz Ke Phool (1959)

-Of course, the breezy Rafi, Asha, Sudha and Chorus one, San san san jo chali hawa is a delight as well.
-But the Geeta Dutt song remains an all time favourite.
+Of course, the breezy Rafi, Asha, Sudha and Chorus one, San san san jo chali hawa was a delight as well.
+But this Geeta Dutt song remains an all time favourite.
 I firmly believe that as long as there will be sensitive Hindi film music listeners, this song will remain immortal.
 Also, no versions will appeal or justify ever as no one can deliver this the way one and only Geeta has rendered it.

 The undercurrent of passion is apparent in Waqt ne kiya and yet the two actors don’t even come close to each other.
 It’s a song of despair and yet there are no tearful adieus.
 It talks of intense love and agonising separation and yet every emotion is expressed not in physical terms, but through a wonderful interplay of light and darkness which heightens the chemistry between Shanti (Waheeda Rehman) and Suresh Sinha (Guru Dutt) as also their helplessness.